luizeduard0/web-boilerplate/README.md

 # React Redux

-A boilerplate for building React and Redux apps with ES6 and Browserify
+A framework for building React and Redux apps with ES6.

+## Project Status

+At the moment you can use this project as a boilerplate for your React/Redux apps, it's stable.
+We are writing some useful HOCs (High Order Components) that will transform this boilerplate in a real framework.

 ## How to install?